AnishGitFlow/byte2build-python/python_coding_days_21_40.md

 ---

-## Day 8: Calculate Moving Average
+## ✅Day 8: Calculate Moving Average

 **Problem Statement:**
 Given a list of numbers and a window size k, return a list of moving averages.